Audiodesk Systeme Vinyl Cleaner Pro

 Two examples of labor intensive cleaning come to mind.

-Vacuum 3 Step Process
+The 3 Step Vacuum Process

 The drying step for this arm wand and thread vacuum machine takes about 80 seconds.
 That’s a total of 8 minutes of drying time for both sides of an LP!